 It is like learning the letters of a language before you learn the words.
 If you do vice versa it will not only be time-consuming but you will also get frustrated as you will not learn anything.

-Milestones can be set via a customer success platform by the customer success manager (CSM) depending on what the goal of the customer is.
+Milestones can be set via a customer success platform.
+It is set by a customer success manager (CSM) depending on what the goal of the customer is.
 It is important that only those milestones are set that help the customer reach the end goal and help them to adopt the product.

 Milestones are not just time-bound tasks that need to be completed by the customer.
-A customer should understand why they need to do complete those milestones and also start following those processes while using the product.
+Customers should understand why they need to complete those milestones. start following those processes while using the product.
 Only then will they be able to derive the benefits of your product.